10 Best Woods for Smoking Chicken

 • You can burn the chunks solo or combine them with charcoal.

-• Oak is good for chicken, but it’s moderate so it works on beef and mutton too.
+• Oak is suitable for chicken.
+But it’s moderate, so it works on beef and mutton too.

-• Chunks burn longer and slower for better smoking results.
+• Pieces burn longer and slower for better smoking results.

 Con: